 What if the real momentum in actions to address climate change in the years ahead come not from top-down central government mandates but from voluntary decisions by customers, communities, corporations, and other institutions to choose clean and affordable energy options?
 What if the surprisingly steep cost declines and performance improvements…

 Meet Our Team

-James Newcomb is a Managing Director at RMI, where he leads the Institute’s electricity practice.
-He is a writer, consultant, and scenario thinker with 25 years’ experience in managing cutting-edge research and advisory organizations.
+James Newcomb is a Managing Director at RMI, where he leads the Institute’s practice areas for North American electricity and India mobility.
+He is a writer, consultant, and scenario thinker with more than 30 years’ experience in managing cutting-edge research and advisory organizations.

-Prior to joining RMI, James served as Group Manager for markets, policy and impacts analysis at the National Renewable Energy Laboratory’s Strategic Energy Analysis Center.
-At NREL, James helped to lead the laboratory’s Renewable Electricity Futures study, which examined the technical, economic, and environmental challenges and opportunities of delivering 80% of U.S. electricity supplies from renewable sources by 2050.
+Prior to joining RMI, James managed market and policy analysis at the National Renewable Energy Laboratory’s Strategic Energy Analysis Center.
+At NREL, James helped to lead the laboratory’s Renewable Electricity Futures Study, which examined the technical, economic, and environmental challenges and opportunities of delivering up to 90% of U.S. electricity supplies from renewable sources by 2050.
 In addition to leading the group’s ongoing research in renewable energy finance and policy analysis, he initiated new programs in behavioral economics and innovation.

-M.A., Energy and Resources, University of California, Berkeley, Energy and Resources Group (1984)
+MM.A., Energy and Resources, University of California, Berkeley, Energy and Resources Group